gnm3000/rtsp-phonegap/README.md

 rtsp-phonegap
 =============

-Test Playing RTSP video from IP Camera to build Android App by using PhonGap
+Test PhoneGap Application using JWPlayer, AAC Streaming and PhoneGap.